 On September 14, 2010 Bay Haven Charter Academy, Inc. refinanced its outstanding 2004 bonds in the amount of \$11,755,000 at a rate starting at 3.5% increasing over the life of the bond to 6.0% that matures September 1, 2040.
-The bonds are secured by a lien on the land on which the schools sit and all assets thereon and a pledge of all capital funds and charter school operating funds appropriated each year to the District for operation of the Company and any additional revenues generated by the operation of the schools.
-For the year ended June 30, 2021, principal and interest payments on the bond required 5% of pledged revenues.
-Principal and interest payments paid and pledged revenues for the year were \$542,806 and \$11,510,986 respectively.
+The bonds are secured by a lien on the land on which the schools sit and all assets thereon and a pledge of all capital funds and charter school operating funds appropriated each year to the District for operation of the Company and any additional revenues generated by the operation of the schools or leasing of the schools.

 On October 1, 2020 Bay Haven Charter Academy, Inc. refinanced its outstanding 2010 bonds in the amount of \$9,510,000 at a rate starting at 3.0%.
 The bonds are secured by a lien on the land on which the schools sit and all assets thereon and a pledge of all capital funds and charter school operating funds appropriated each year to the District for operation of the schools and any additional revenues generated by the operation of the schools or leasing of the schools.
-The remaining principal and interest payments on this debt as of June 30, 2021 total \$13,478,627.
-For the year ended June 30, 2021, principal and interest payments on the bond required 1% of pledged revenues.
-Principal and interest payments paid and pledged revenues for the year were \$128,781 and \$11,510,986 respectively.
+The remaining principal and interest payments on this debt as of June 30, 2022 total \$13,018,971.
+For the year ended June 30, 2022, principal and interest payments on the bond required 4% of pledged revenues.
+Principal and interest payments paid and pledged revenues for the year were \$459,656 and \$12,655,655 respectively.